eslint/eslint/docs/src/use/configure/migration-guide.md

 ];
 ```

-Note that because you are just importing JavaScript modules, you can mutate the config objects before exporting them.
+Note that because you are just importing JavaScript modules, you can mutate the config objects before ESLint uses them.
 For example, you might want to have a certain config object only apply to your test files:

 ```javascript
 // eslint.config.js